susesamu/ob-team-charts/docs/example-monitoring-rebase.md

 At this point, we're able to create a version of the chart that can be installed by Rancher.
 Doing so reveals the following issues:
 - rancher-monitoring-operator pod with error: `flag provided but not defined: -kubelet-endpoints`
     - Here is where I realized many of my image tags in `values.yaml` were accidentally downgraded via patching.
     - To fix this, I referred to the upstream chart versions - then also our dockerhub versions for ones we bump higher (shell, nginx, etc)
 - Fixing the previous issue prompted me to re-do the image mirroring step and make a new PR with more images I missed.
 - From within the compiled chart directory (e.g. `ob-team-charts/charts/rancher-monitoring/66.7.1-rancher.1`) run:
-  - `helm template --debug "rancher-monitoring" ./ | ../../../scripts/verify-images`
+    - `helm template --debug "rancher-monitoring" ./ | ../../../dev-scripts/verify-chart-images`
     - This will give output to help verify what images need to be mirrored

 Finally, after the new images are mirrored, and you've debugged the chart fully, you can move onto the `rancher-project-monitoring` steps.

-#### Working on `rancher-project-monitoring`
+### Rebuild any dependant packages (Rancher Project Monitoring)

+This next step to create `rancher-project-monitoring` can be done in a few ways.
+This repo is still exploring what standards we should use to enforce consistency with this process.
+However, until one is picked we can use which ever method the PR author is familiar with as long as the results are correct.

+In this instance the method used is similar to what was done to port `0.3.4` Rancher Project Monitoirng into this repo.
+In other words, we will accomplish that by:
+- Creating a Rancher Project Monitoring specific Grafana under the new rebase,
+- Create our new Rancher Project Monitoring version copied from `0.3.4` but using rebase

+#### Creating a Rancher Project Monitoring specific Grafana under the new rebase
+To create the `project-monitoirng-grafana` we have a few minimal patches to apply on top of `rancher-grafana`.
+So we copy `project-monitoirng-grafana` from a previous release and then:
+1. Update the `pacakge.yaml` file's `url` field to the correct version,
+2. Disable exiting patches by renaming `patch` to `patch-off`,
+3. Do a make prepare on this new sub-package `PACKAGE=rancher-monitoring/66.7/project-monitoring-grafana make prepare`,
+4. Manually recreate the patching changes on prepared chart and run `make prepare`,
+5. Remove the `patch-off` directory

+After this, we have a grafana that we can use in Rancher Project Monitoring.

+#### Creating Rancher Project Monitoring
+To start, we copy `0.3.4` (the other package using this same method) into `0.5.0`.

+After this, simply edit `generated-changes/dependencies/grafana/dependency.yaml` to update the `url` to match the new package.
+In this case we updated to: `packages/rancher-monitoring/66.7/project-monitoring-grafana`.

+After this, because it's a local based package, you will need to run `PACKAGE=rancher-project-monitoring/0.5.0 make charts` to test.

+To test this new Rancher Project Monitoring you may need to use some clever tricks to update an existing installation of Rancher Project Monitoring (and disable PromFed).
+Or you can try other tricks to install it directly into a project similar to how Prom Fed would.
+Expanding on and documenting the process around testing this before PromFed will be explored further in the future.

+## Next Steps after rebase

+The next steps after a rebase are -ideally- to go update Prometheus Federator for the branch you're seeking to ship it on.
+Keep in mind, you will need to do this for each branch you're releasing Monitoring on.

+Only after you complete this should you work to move changes into `rancher/charts` on the target branch.
+This will ensure that we can update both Rancher Monitoring and Prometheus Federator at the same time.
+These steps are intentionally left out of this example documentation.
+If requested we can document them, however they are very consistent with existing practices before this repo.